EdwinWenink/archive_fever/content/posts/13-Vim10Reasons.md

 In the meantime I was figuring out how to give shape to my remaining philosophy work next to a full-time study in AI.
 The activity of writing and text-editing was still secretly the thing I liked the most, but I didn't get around to it anymore that often.
 So I thought: why not also have a programmer's approach to text-editing as well?
-Exploring Vim was my way of mediating my desire to write with my newfound daily life.
+Exploring Vim was my way of mediating between my desire to write and my newfound daily life.

 The main goal of this blog post is to convince you that Vim is not only useful for programmers and coding, but also for text editing of all sorts: from making notes, writing proza, to producing papers.
 It only requires familiarity with some basic concepts that might be unfamiliar to you, and a willingness to learn.